National Air and Space Museum: Renovation

 In late June 2016, Smithsonian officials projected the museum's renovation to cost $1 billion.
 This included $676 million for construction, $50 million to build new storage space, and $250 million for new exhibits.
 The Smithsonian said it would raise the exhibit funds from private sources, but asked Congress to appropriate the rest.
 Demolishing the building and erecting a new structure would cost $2 billion, the agency stated.

 In October 2018, the museum announced a 7-year renovation process and began closing some galleries between December 2018 and January 2019, began closing some of the galleries.
 The museum remained open throughout the renovation process until its closure in early 2020 with the other Smithsonian museums because of the COVID-19 pandemic.

 On March 3, 2022, the museum temporarily reopened as it continued to operate through the month until March 28, 2022, when it closed for six months.
 The renovation includes demolishing the food court pavilion (closed in 2017) to make way for the 50000 sqft, three-story, Jeff Bezos Learning Center.
-The western side of the museum featuring eight new galleries, the planetarium, museum store and a cafe reopened on October 14, 2022, as part of Phase I while the eastern side is scheduled to reopen in 2024.
+The western side of the museum featuring eight new galleries, the planetarium, museum store and a cafe reopened on October 14, 2022, as part of Phase I while the eastern side scheduled to reopen in 2024.